Skip to content

 Update the object type of the assigned modules Should the object types of the assigned modules of a blade/chassis device be updated?

 Import custom attributes When you maintain customized attributes (Custom Attributes) in JDisc Discovery, you can import these in i-doit.
-After import, they are displayed in the JDisc Custom Attributescategory.
+After import, they are displayed in the JDisc Custom Attributes category.

 Consider default templates from object types (only for newly created objects) When a new object is created, it is possible to consider templates automatically.
 The template selection is carried out in the object type configuration.